ISISComputingGroup/ibex_developers_manual/Checkstyle-setup.md

 Check style is set up by:

 1. Install checkstyle plugin.
-You may need to install an older version to be compatible with our checkstyle config in case we have not updated our dependencies.
+You may need to install an older version to be compatible with our checkstyle config in case our dependencies are not up to date.
     1. Help --> Install New Software
     1. Add new site (Name: Checkstyle, Location: https://checkstyle.org/eclipse-cs-update-site)
     1. Uncheck "Show only latest versions of available software"